NAP OF VIRGINIA BEACH®

 The Atlantic subsea cable region has seen a steady capacity growth of 29% CAGR from 2014 to 2018.

 Firmly on the path of that growth, Virginia Beach and the greater Hampton Roads region represent the new Mid-Atlantic hub for intercontinental subsea cables looking for a diverse East Coast landing point with redundancy outside the traditional hubs of New York, New Jersey and Florida.
-Serving as a prosperous metropolitan area and growing digital port, Virginia Beach currently offers two intercontinental subsea cables: MAREA and BRUSA.
+Serving as a prosperous metropolitan area and growing digital port, Virginia Beach currently offers three intercontinental subsea cables: MAREA, BRUSA and Dunant.

 As two of the highest capacity, lowest latency subsea cable systems ever built, MAREA and BRUSA connect Europe and the Americas with state-of-the-art, resilient connectivity.